mui/mui-x/docs/src/pages/components/data-grid/selection/selection.md

 It's called with a `GridRowParams` object and should return a boolean value.
 If not specified, all rows are selectable.

-In the demo below only even rows can be selected:
+In the demo below only rows with quantity above 50000 can be selected:

 {{"demo": "pages/components/data-grid/selection/DisableRowSelection.js", "bg": "inline"}}